shihuang047/2bRAD-M/README.md

 15 - "G_Score": the geometric mean of "Sequenced_Reads_Num" and "Sequenced_Tag_Num", which is used for controlling false positive discovery

 2bRAD-M also offer a standard format of the study-wise result.
-This pipeline can automatically merge the abundance profiling results from multiple samples, which is located at `$outdir/quantitative/Abundance_Stat.all.xls`.
+If you provided multiple sample IDs and corresponding fasta/fastq file names in the list file, this pipeline can automatically merge the abundance profiling results from multiple samples, which is located at `$outdir/quantitative/Abundance_Stat.all.xls`.
 If you setup the negative-control samples for filtering potential contaminations in biological samples, you can find the filtered abundance profiles in the `$outdir/quantitative/Abundance_Stat.filtered.xls`.
 Otherwise, these two files should be identical.
 The standard study report format is also tab-delimited with one line per taxon.
 The fields of the output, from left-to-right, are as follows:

 1 to 7 - The taxonomic ranks for a microbial taxon identified: 1 - "Kingdom"; 2 - "Phylum"; 3 - "Class"; 4 - "Order"; 5 - "Family"; 6 - "Genus"; 7 - "Species"
 8 to N - The column name indicates a sample ID in this study, where you can find the relative abundances of taxa within this sample. `N = (the number of samples) - 7`

 ## 2bRAD-M scripts for customized analyses
  * [Extract 2b tags](docs/extract_2b.md)